 Consult Chemicals in curriculum activities for support in assessing the risks of chemicals used with/by students in curriculum activities.
 If a CARA record is required in OneSchool, a summary of chemicals (e.g. herbicide), plant, equipment and/or materials (e.g. potting mix) used in the activity must be provided by entering directly onto the CARA record in OneSchool or by attaching a summary.
 Sample templates are provided on Chemicals in curriculum activities and Plant, equipment and materials in curriculum activities .
 Participants must wear Personal protective equipment as relevant (e.g. appropriate enclosed footwear, safety glasses with Australian Standards specification, gloves, appropriate face protection against airborne particles e.g. spraying pesticides or fungicides; dust or organisms in compost or potting mix ).
-Equipment must be sized to match the ability and strength of students.
+V Equipment must be sized to match the ability and strength of students.
 All equipment must be conform to Australian Standards , comply with the relevant codes of practice and standard operating procedures (SOP) and be used in accordance with the manufacturer's instructions.
 V A maintenance schedule (e.g. checking for damage, repairing, sharpening) must be established and enacted for all plant and equipment used in the workspace.
 Consult Equipment Maintenance Records (EMR) documents.
 A retirement schedule must be developed to replace plant and equipment by manufacturers' nominated expiry date or when significant wear causes a hazard.
-A process for checking for damage for all equipment used in the activity must be established and employed.
-If privately owned equipment is being used, Principal approval and owner consent/insurance details must be obtained prior to the activity.
-Hand tools are checked every time before student use when setting up for the activity.
-Gloves and masks will by students when handling potting mix.
-Hazarda and Control Massuras Hazards and Control Measures Animal bites/diseases - stings, poisoning, infection

-Allergen and disease risks associated with working with dust, dry matter and airborne organisms (e.g. Q fever ) must be controlled.

-Adhere to established practices regarding the use of insect repellent, outlined in Insect viruses and allergies .
-Ensure the location is clear of obstacles and wildlife (e.g. snakes) that may pose hazards. $\checkmark$ Environmental conditions - weather, surfaces, surrounds
+A process for checking for damage for all equipment used in the activity must be established and employed. $\checkmark$ If privately owned equipment is being used, Principal approval and owner consent/insurance details must be obtained prior to the activity.
+V Hand tools are checked every time before student use when setting up for the activity.
+Gloves and masks will by students/adults if they are to handle potting mix.
+Gloves only will be used by students when potting with sa (not potting mix).
+Hazards and Control Measures Animal bites/diseases - stings, poisoning, infection Allergen and disease risks associated with working with dust , dry matter and airborne organisms (e.g. Q fever ) must be controlled.
+Adhere to established practices regarding the use of insect repellent, outlined in Insect viruses and allergies.
+V Ensure the location is clear of obstacles and wildlife (e.g. snakes) that may pose hazards. $\checkmark$

+Environmental conditions - weather, surfaces, surrounds